 - Provides cost-effective compliance approach

-- Focuses on improving operations, not costly capital improvements
+- Focuses on improving operations rather than costly capital improvements

 Enhanced State Staff and Water System Staff Capability and Motivation